Mountain Medicine on Skis 2026

 Medical training – overview

-The medical training is focussed on managing trauma in the wild and environmental medicine – high, hot, cold and freezing which are of particular relevance to the mountain traveller.
-The course handbook provided (200+ pages) covers the full range of wilderness medicine topics and is an excellent aide memoire for further study and reference (as is the pre-course reading bundle – under DOWNLOADS).
+The medical training is focussed on managing trauma in the wilderness and environmental medicine – high, hot, cold and freezing which are of particular relevance to the mountain traveller.
+The WMT Medic course handbook provided (200+ pages) covers the full range of wilderness medicine topics and is an excellent aide memoire for further study and reference.

-Medical Director Dr Duncan Gray’s après ski tutorials and outdoor teaching is infused with cases and examples from his vast, real-world austere medical experience from which he “cherry picks” to focus on the most interesting, pragmatic and useful information, emphasising what can be done by an expedition medic that is practical and achievable.
+The après ski tutorials and outdoor teaching is infused with cases and examples from real-world faculty austere medical experience to focus on the most pragmatic and useful information, emphasising what can be done by an expedition medic that is practical and achievable.

 Après ski medical tutorial programme

-Day 1 (Sunday) first ski day – Formal welcome and medical tutorials – Medical management of the avalanche victim – ICAR algorithm.
+Day 1 (Sunday) first ski day – First medical medical tutorials – Medical management of the avalanche victim – ICAR algorithm.
 Avalanche safety.

-Day 2 Managing the trauma patient in a cold, hostile environment including “Duncan’s donut” approach to outdoor incident management and why just doing your ABCs in isolation could make it all go wrong, followed by Duncan’s infotainment illustrated career presentation – Lessons learned from 40 years of wilderness medicine.
+Day 2 Managing the trauma patient in a cold, hostile environment including “donut” approach to outdoor incident management and why just doing your ABCs in isolation isn’t enough.
+Faculty special career lectures some nights.

 Day 3 Frostbite – exploring why “delay equals digits, faffing is fingers and time is toes”.
 Human dynamics in the outdoors – ski touring heuristics & case exercise.